erichu57023/ehc_builder/README.md

 * `TraceShapeTrial`: a trial where the player must trace the outline of a shape presented in the center of the screen.

 All trial classes must inherit from and implement the provided `TrialInterface`; see the class documentation for more details.
 In addition, all elements in the `Trial.elements` struct must include an `ElementType` property that is supported by `DisplayManager.drawElements()`.
 If you have special element types, make sure to update this function.
 The element types that are currently supported are:

+* `hide`: a label which skips drawing the element.
+Used for when elements need to be added and removed quickly throughout a trial.
 * `texture`: an image that can be pre-rendered for rapid drawing to the screen, generally used for filled shapes.
 While Psychtoolbox provides the `Screen('FillPoly')` function, this can be slow for complex and non-convex polygons, so pre-rendering a texture with `Screen('MakeTexture')` is a better idea.
 To create your own textures, see the `GenerateShapeBitmaps` helper function; the `DisplayManager` will automatically render all textures defined by the output of this function.
 * `text`: a formatted text box to be drawn with the `Screen('DrawFormattedText')` function.
 * `framepoly`: a set of vertices used to draw the outline of a polygon with the `Screen('FramePoly')` or `Screen('FrameOval')` functions.